deekayen/asset/README.md

 Asset keyboard layout (new) originally proposed by David Piepgrass at http://millikeys.sourceforge.net/asset/.

-The files in the project at http://github.com/deekayen/asset for Mac and Xorg are by David Norman, but follow all the specifications outlined by David Piepgrass.
+The files in the project at http://github.com/deekayen/asset are by David Norman, but follow all the specifications outlined by David Piepgrass on November 13, 2006.

+To help with a cold-turkey conversion to Asset, try printing the included Asset layout image as a desk reference.

 ## Important design notes